When styled correctly, a long beard has the potential to enhance your personality! However, finding the…

 The Landing Strip is a vertical strip of a beard that extends from the lower lip to the chin.
 Like the pure goatee, an upper-lip mustache is not necessary.

 A landing strip goatee style will benefit you if you have a wider chin.
-If you have wider eyes of any facial structure, the Landing Strip is the best style for you.
+Also, the landing strip may be the best style for you if you have eyes that are set wide apart, whichever face shape you have.

 How to Trim a Goatee